hummingbot/hummingbot-site/docs/blog/posts/2019-10-crypto-liquidity-report/index.md

 ### Motivation

-In our post [The thin crust of liquidity](../2019-01-thin-crust-of-liquidity/index.md) we published earlier this year, we discussed how liquidity is the lifeline of an asset, and argued how the resource is not equally distributed in the crypto industry because market making as a service requires an exorbitant amount of capital, and professional market makers are only interested in more liquid digital assets.
+In our post [The Role of Market Makers and Importance of Liquidity](/blog/2019/01/30/the-role-of-market-makers-and-importance-of-liquidity/) we published earlier this year, we discussed how liquidity is the lifeline of an asset, and argued how the resource is not equally distributed in the crypto industry because market making as a service requires an exorbitant amount of capital, and professional market makers are only interested in more liquid digital assets.

-As mentioned in [Does community-based market making work?](../2019-09-does-community-based-market-making-work/index.md), crypto exchanges and token projects spend an estimated $3 billion annually on [market making](https://hackernoon.com/a-guide-to-market-making-for-crypto-startups-jydr387v), in the form of rebates, fees, and cost of inventory.
+Crypto exchanges and token projects spend an estimated $3 billion annually on [market making](https://hackernoon.com/a-guide-to-market-making-for-crypto-startups-jydr387v), in the form of rebates, fees, and cost of inventory.

 The goal of this Liquidity Report is to measure the actual liquidity of different digital assets on the market, and demonstrate how the liquidity resource is highly concentrated on top market cap assets and very scarce for long-tail assets.